Take a walk on the wild side

 Our beach is the perfect place to dip your feet in the water or look for shells, just don't take any with you!

-Cape Jourimain is notable for its diverse array of ecosystems, particularly its three wetland habitats, which include saltwater marsh, brackish marsh, and freshwater marsh.
+Cape Jourimain is notable for its diverse array of habitats particularly its three types of wetlands, which include saltmarsh, brackish marsh, and freshwater marsh.